solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 └
 ```

-We use tailwindCSS and Daisy UI here, but you can choose none if you already
+We use Tailwind CSS and Daisy UI here, but you can choose none if you already
 have your preferred one.

 ### Anchor Template

-Next this scaffold CLI asks which template for anchor you want to use.
-Anchor is
+Next, this scaffold CLI asks which template for anchor you want to use.
+Anchor
-a framework for writing onchain Solana programs.
+is a framework for writing on-chain Solana programs.

 ```
 ◆  Select an Anchor template